Professional wrestling aerial techniques: Reverse Frankensteiner

 Also known as Inverted Frankensteiner or Poisoned Frankensteiner, this is executed on an opponent sitting on the top turnbuckle.
 However, the opponent is facing away from the ring on the top turnbuckle thus the opponent backflips over and lands face first.
 This move can also be performed to the outside of the ring if the opponent is facing the inside of the ring or sitting on one edge of the corner turnbuckle facing the audience both legs outside of the ring on the same side.
 There is also a standing variation of this move in which the wrestler jumps onto the opponent's shoulders from behind and then flips backwards driving the opponent's head or chest onto the mat.

 Dragonrana

 In this variant the wrestler performs a front flip from the top rope before executing a true hurricanrana into a pin.
 The technique is named by and after Dragon Kid, who popularized the maneuver.

 Phoenixrana

 With this variant the wrestler, facing away from the ring and situated on the top turnbuckle, performs a 180° turn in mid-air and then performs a front flip before executing a pinning hurricanrana.
-A version used by Jack Evans sees him perform the this move from the apron to an opponent standing on the floor, outside of the ring.
+A version used by Jack Evans sees him perform this move from the apron to an opponent standing on the floor, outside of the ring.